-- The practice's uptake for cervical screening was 72%, which was the same as the national average but below the 80% coverage target for the national screening programme. - The practices' uptake for breast and bowel cancer screening was in line the national average. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
+- The practice's uptake for cervical screening was 73%, which was below the 80% coverage target for the national screening programme.
+The practice was aware of the below national standard uptake and offered recalls and opportunistic screening. - The practices' uptake for breast and bowel cancer screening was in line the national average. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
 There was appropriate follow-up on the outcome of health assessments and checks where abnormalities or risk factors were identified.